a great day to enjoy God’s gift of music.

 “Speak to one another with Psalms, hymns, and spiritual songs.
 Sing and make music in your heart to the Lord.”
 Ephesians 5:19 NIV

 The Bible is full of references to music and singing.
-God gave many of us the ability to play different musical instruments and to others He gave the ability to sing beautifully.
+God gave many of us the ability to play different musical instruments.
+He gave others the ability to sing beautifully.
 We all also probably know someone to whom God gave the desire to make music but no talent for instruments or singing.
 But it is usually someone we love, so we grit our teeth and pretend we are smiling with joy as they sing and play for God.

 God loves music, and especially loves to hear us joining together to sing spiritual songs.
 It demonstrates to the Lord that we are filled with the Spirit and we are “under the influence.”
 It is easy to get carried away when we are under the influence of the Holy Spirit.
 It is easy to be filled with a lightness of heart and a happiness that simply needs music in which to be properly expressed.
 Being under the influence of the Holy Spirit can produce a long term effect on our personalities, unlike being under the influence of alcohol which can make us want to sing as well, but can carry with it very negative consequences.

 So, “Do not get drunk on wine, which can lead to debauchery.
 Instead, be filled with the Spirit, speak to one another with Psalms, hymns, and spiritual songs.
 Sing and make music in your heart to the Lord.”
 (Ephesians 5:18-19 NIV).

 Pretty simple, really.
 We can sing to God whenever we want to and no matter what is happening around us.
 We sing to God when we are happy.
 We can sing to God when we are sad.
 Paul and Silas sang in prison.

 “But around midnight, Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them.”
 (Acts 16:25 NASB).